Miami Beach Senior High School

 - At the end of class, ensuring that his/her workspace is in order

-MEETING WITH YOUR INSTRUCTOR: The student and parent may meet with the instructor on Wednesdays between 6:50 a.m. – 7:10 a.m.
+MEETING WITH YOUR INSTRUCTOR: The student and parent may e-mail the instructor.

 In order to successfully pass this course, your grade is based on the following: